 Shooters are not permitted to aim or fire at other shooters' targets or to aim or fire knowingly at live animals (13.4).

-No pretence/mock shooting is authorized on the pegs or any where on the layouts.
-If a shooter, before calling "ready", engages in mock shooting (e.g. shouldering the gun and following the theoretical line of the target trajectory) or fires a shot involuntarily, the referee must give the shooter a warning.
+No pretend/mock shooting is "allowed" on the shooting ranges or in the vicinity of the layouts.
+If a shooter, before calling "ready," engages in mock shooting (e.g. shouldering the gun and following the theoretical line of the target trajectory) or fires a shot involuntarily, the referee must give the shooter a warning.
 After the first warning, any further occurrence is scored "zero" for the next target hit.

 - 8.3 Shooters must be ready to shoot immediately when called and must have the necessary ammunition and equipment for their round.
-Under no circumstances should a shooter move forward to the stand until the previous shooter has left it and it is his/her turn to shoot. - 8.4 Shooters must not load until they are in place in the peg, with the gun aiming down the range, and only once the referee has given permission to start firing.

-- 8.5 All guns may be loaded with a maximum of two cartridges. - 8.6 Shooters must not turn around on the shooting range before breaking their guns and removing the cartridges from the chambers, whether they have been fired or not. - 8.7 During the presentation of targets or when shooting is interrupted, shooters must break and unload their guns.
-They may close their guns only when given permission by the referee. - 8.8 If a shooter fails to fire or in the event of another gun or cartridge malfunction, the shooter must remain at his/ her place with the gun pointing down the range, without breaking it or touching the safety catch, until the referee has checked the gun.
+Under no circumstances should a shooter move forward to the stand until the previous shooter has left it and it is his/her turn to shoot. - 8.4 Shooters must not load until they are in place at their stand, with the gun aiming down the range, and only once the referee has given permission to start firing. - 8.5 Semi-automatic guns may be loaded with a maximum of two cartridges. - 8.6 Shooters must not turn around on the shooting range before breaking their guns and removing the cartridges from the chambers, whether they have been fired or not. - 8.7 During the presentation of targets or when shooting is interrupted, shooters must break and unload their guns.
+They may close their guns only when given permission by the referee. - 8.8 If a shooter fails to fire or in the event of a gun or cartridge malfunction, the shooter must remain at his/her place with the gun pointing down the range, without breaking it or touching the safety catch, until the referee has checked the gun.